-2024 4-2025 GRADE 7 Name:
+202 5-2026 GRADE 7 Name:

-Cours e Selection
+Cours se Selection

 e descriptions can be found on our website: //www.wfbschools.com/schools/middle/academics/academicprogramming.cfm

-(Green of thes (Germ period a grade students have three periods per day for elective classes.
+(Green of thes (Germ period n grade students have three periods per day for elective classes.
 All students take the Exploratory Wheel a Architecture, Art, Computer Science Discoveries, and Theatrics: An Introduction to Drama) during one se periods.
-Another period is for every other day Physical Education, opposite a World Language an, Spanish, or French).
+Another period is for every other day Physical Education, opposite a World Language and, Spanish, or French).
 Students are required to take the same language they took in 6 th grade.
 The final is reserved for music (Band, Choir, or Orchestra, or a combination of two of these ensembles).
-There is an for a daily Study Hall instead of music, but this is not recommended for most students.
+There is an a for a daily Study Hall instead of music, but this is not recommended for most students.

 Ple ase choose one of the following courses.
 Applicable fee

-Band (every day) \$8.00 fee
+Band (every day) \$9.00 fee

 Choir (every day)

-Orchestra (every day) \$8.00 fee
+Orchestra (every day) \$9.00 fee

-Band & Choir (alternating days) \$8.00 fee
+Band & Choir (alternating days) \$9.00 fee

-Band & Orchestra (alternating days) \$8.00 fee per course
+Band & Orchestra (alternating days) \$9.00 fee per course

-Choir & Orchestra (alternating days) \$8.00 fee
+Choir & Orchestra (alternating days) \$9.00 fee

 Study Hall (every day)